pingcap/docs-cn/scale-tidb-using-tiup.md

     curl -v -X DELETE http://<pd_ip>:<pd_port>/pd/api/v1/config/rule/tiflash/table-45-r
     ```

-## Scale in a TiCDC node
+## Scale in a TiCDC cluster

-If you want to remove the TiCDC node from the `10.0.1.4` host, take the following steps.
+If you want to remove the TiCDC node from the `10.0.1.4` host, take the following steps:

 1. Take the node offline: